jixjia/databricks-workspace-migration/README.md

-# databricks-workspace-migration
+# Databricks Workspace Migration
-Simple utility for migrating your workspace artifacts (notebooks, folders, experiments)
+Simple utility for migrating your artifacts (notebooks, folders, experiments) from one Databricks workspace to another